Segmented Control

 Set isDisabled on the <SegmentedControl /> to disable all options.

 Or set isDisabled on a specific <SegmentedControlOption />.
+You can use the tooltip prop to explain why an option is disabled.

 Just like the RadioGroup, the SegmentedControl supports generic types for values (numbers, objects, etc).